dambro1978/JSVW/README.md

 # BindTimeCapsule
-A a useful library of 5 asynchronous functions for using variables in extemporaneous parallel streams.
+A useful library of 5 asynchronous functions for using variables in extemporaneous parallel streams.
 It can be enriched
 <html>
 <head>
 //need jquery